You can practice academic vocabulary,

 In his first “State of the Union” speech, soon after becoming president, John F. Kennedy gave Congress his priorities.

 He described the world situation as he saw it and the growing dangers he believed the U.S. must face firmly and decisively.

 This speech helps explain why the U.S. felt it must further develop its military strength and why Kennedy sent military advisers to Vietnam.

 The exercise below starts with Kennedy's second paragraph.
-(The first paragraph mentions how happy he is to be back in Congress, and reminds them of his years and friends there.)
+(The first paragraph mentioned how happy he was to be back in Congress, and reminded them of his years and friends there.)

 I found it very interesting to read Kennedy’s outlook in the light of later events in his administration, especially the Cuban missile crisis in 1962 and the beginnings of American military involvement in Vietnam.

-He also discusses positive measures his administration plans to take: his proposal for the Peace Corps and cooperative projects with the
+He also discussed positive measures his administration planned: his proposal for the Peace Corps and cooperative projects with the